alexbenko/ChatMancer/README.md

     ```
     Wait for the build process to complete.

 3. Ensure you have an API key from OpenAI.
-This will be used in the following step.

 4. Set up the required environment variable with your OpenAI API key:
     ```